Magnum Opus Acquisition (NYSE:OPA) and SOBR Safe (OTCMKTS:SOBR) Head to Head Survey

 |N/A

 Magnum Opus Acquisition presently has a consensus price target of $15.00, suggesting a potential upside of 49.40%.
-Given Magnum Opus Acquisition’s higher probable upside, equities research analysts plainly believe Magnum Opus Acquisition is more favorable than SOBR Safe.
+Given Magnum Opus Acquisition’s higher probable upside, analysts clearly believe Magnum Opus Acquisition is more favorable than SOBR Safe.

 Summary